Mastering Half-Square Triangles (HSTs): A Step-by-Step Guide

 • Chevron Patterns: Align your HSTs to create a zigzag or chevron design.

-I hope this guide has given you the confidence to start making Half-Square Triangles and experimenting with them in your quilts.
-Remember, practice makes perfect, so don’t be afraid to make a few test blocks before starting your next project.
+I hope this guide gives you the confidence to start making Half-Square Triangles and experimenting with them in your quilts.
+Practice makes a big difference, so donโ€™t hesitate to make a few test units before starting your next project.

 Keep Up with Treeline Quilting